-Receivables and payables are recognised on a Solvency II basis when due.
+Receivables and payables are recognised on a Solvency II basis once notified as being due for payment.
 These include amounts due to and from agents, brokers and insurance contract holders.
 Receivables and payables are recognised at the amount expected to be received or paid when due.
 Due to the short term nature of TRL's (re)insurance receivables and payables, amounts are not discounted on a Solvency II basis.